sudeeprp/rapa-home/automation-whats-next.md

 **People management**: Say you have a software team, and you need to make rules regarding hybrid work.
 You feed the team's background, the organization-goal, and other relevant information into an LLM.
 It would suggest what most humans would do, to maximize towards organization goals. if you go accordingly, then you're not needed - the LLM can frame the rules.
-If you take a decision not driven by any of these, it may make me human.
+If you take a decision not driven by any of these, it may make you human.
 But that would make you arbitrary.
 And maybe harm the organization objectives.

 Empathy is often quoted as a human trait, which machines don't have.
 Does empathy play a role here?
 [Leading with empathy](https://www.innovativehumancapital.com/article/leading-with-empathy-how-understanding-others-creates-connection-and-drives-success) illustrates empathy's role in driving connection, trust and motivation.